-This report presents results on a range of topics from the survey including:
+This report contains a summary of national results on topics including:

-- level of awareness of pest animals and Weeds of National Significance (WoNS)
+- the level of the problem with pest animals and Weeds of National Significance (WoNS)

 - impacts of pest animals and weeds